Module adcp.server.translate

 if proto == "mcp":

-return _to_mcp(code, message, suggestion=suggestion)
+return _to_mcp(code, message, suggestion=suggestion, field=field, details=details)

 return _to_a2a(